dinhomathias/Amc/Code-snippets.md

 #### Build a menu with InlineKeyboardButtons

 Often times you will find yourself in need for a menu with dynamic content.
-Use the following `build_menu` method to create a button layout with `n_cols` columns out of list of `buttons`.
+Use the following `build_menu` method to create a button layout with `n_cols` columns out of a list of `buttons`.

 ```
 def build_menu(buttons: List,